combo-lab/combo_inertia/USER_GUIDE.md

 #### Modifying the root layout

-- add `ssr` attribute to the `<html>` tag, which is supplied to client-side code to identify the current rendering mode.
+- add `data-ssr` attribute to the `<html>` tag, which is supplied to client-side code to identify the current rendering mode.
 - replace the `<title>` tag with the `<.inertia_title>` component, which is used to keep the title in sync with client-side code.
 - add the `<.inertia_head>` component.